ltb-project/ppm/README.md

 # If one of them is found in the password, then it is rejected.
 forbiddenChars

+# maxConsecutivePerClass parameter
+# Format:
+# maxConsecutivePerClass [NUMBER]
+# Description:
+# Defines the maximum number of consecutive character allowed for any class
+maxConsecutivePerClass 0

 # classes parameter
 # Format:
 # class-[CLASS_NAME] [CHARACTERS_DEFINING_CLASS] [MIN] [MIN_FOR_POINT]